 As a nation, we have a moral obligation to provide the best quality care to those who have put their lives on the line to defend us.
 As a war-injured and retired 18-year veteran of the United States Marine Corps, Ike McCorkle knows you never leave a fellow service-person behind—on the battle field or at home.

-- to care for spouses and children who have to rebuild lives after the loss of a loved one.
+- Expand the VA Caregivers Program to care for spouses and children who have to rebuild lives after the loss of a loved one.

-- to care for hundreds of thousands of veterans with amputations, loss of eyesight, PTSD or traumatic brain injury
+- Provide care for hundreds of thousands of veterans with amputations, loss of eyesight, PTSD or traumatic brain injury.

-- to end the terrible tragedy of veterans committing suicide.
+- End the terrible tragedy of veterans committing suicide.

 - Fully fund and expand the VA so every veteran gets the care he or she has earned and deserves.

-- Increase the number of doctors and nurses for the surging number of veterans returning from in Iraq and Afghanistan, and helping with the COVID-19 pandemic.
+- Increase the number of doctors and nurses for the surging number of veterans returning from Iraq and Afghanistan.

 - Substantially improve the processing of Veterans’ claims for compensation.